 Chef Caroline Morrison started The Fiction Kitchen with her partner and co-owner, Siobhan Southern, in 2013.
 Together they serve an array of decadent vegan dishes, along with signature cocktails, local beers, and wine, to patrons in Raleigh, North Carolina.

 Idalys Sansores and her wife, Howell Belser, founded Atlanta’s Dulce Vegan Bakery & Cafe as a place for anyone to come in and enjoy a tasty plant-based pastry, breakfast sandwich, or coffee.
 Tragically, Howell recently passed away after battling cancer, but Idalys continues to honor Howell’s desire “to cultivate an experience of joy, community, and acceptance.
 A safe space for the LGBTQ community.
 A place where ALL people from all walks of life feel welcome.”

 Dulce Vegan Bakery & Cafe is currently open for pickup and patio seating.

 Lagusta Yearwood founded the brand in 2003 to reflect her passion for social justice and contribute to building a strong local community of collective care.
 Combining a love of homegrown ingredients with a commitment to environmentalism and animal rights, Lagusta’s Luscious makes chocolates that taste good and have a positive impact on the world.

 Gay 4 U

 Gay 4 U is an Oakland-based vegan restaurant run by trans woman Sofi Espice.
-Gay 4 U proudly declares on Instagram that “Trans POC Eat Free.”
-The company has also delivered food to encampments in downtown and West Oakland and gone out of their way to hire from the trans-POC community.
-You can support them by donating to their gofundme!
+The restaurant has proudly declared that “Trans POC Eat Free,” delivered free food to people living in Oakland’s downtown encampments and underserved neighborhoods, and made a point of hiring from the trans-POC community.
+You can support Gay 4 U by donating to their GoFundMe!